Wreath Macdonald polynomials as eigenstates: Shuffle algebra

 \begin{rem} To make this definition slightly more transparent, let us give a naive definition: for each specialization of $\qqq$ and $\ddd$, we define

-where the integration cycle is now a color-symmetric cycle satisfying: \begin{enumerate}[(i)] \item $x_{i-1,s}$, $\qqq\ddd^{-1} x_{i-1,s}$, $\qqq^{-2} x_{i,r'}$, and $\qqq\ddd x_{i+1,s}$ are inside the contour for $x_{i,r}$, where $r'\not=r$; \item $x_{i+1,s}$, $\qqq^{-1}\ddd x_{i+1,s}$, $\qqq^{2} x_{i,r'}$, and $\qqq^{-1}\ddd^{-1} x_{i-1,s}$ are outside the contour for $x_{i,r}$, where $r'\not=r$; \end{enumerate} In short, we want to take an integral where the cycle encloses some possible poles coming from the inverted mixing terms while excluding the others.
-However, problems arise when making contour deformation arguments because the cycle is nonexplicit and depends on the specific values of $\qqq$ and $\ddd$.
-The actual definition we use, although strange at first, will ensure that we can make the contour deformations we need.
+where the integration cycle $C$ is now a color-symmetric cycle satisfying \begin{enumerate} \item $\qqq^{-1}\ddd^{-1} x_{i-1,s}$, $\qqq^{2} x_{i,r'}$, and $\qqq^{-1}\ddd x_{i+1,s}$ are inside the contour for $x_{i,r}$, where $r'\not=r$; \item $\qqq\ddd x_{i+1,s}$, $\qqq^{-2} x_{i,r'}$, and $\qqq\ddd^{-1} x_{i-1,s}$ are outside the contour for $x_{i,r}$, where $r'\not=r$; \end{enumerate} and oriented so that we take the residues contained within.
+In short, we want to take an integral where the cycle encloses half of the nonzero poles that appear while excluding the others.
+We will note why we include and exclude these poles in Remark \ref{PairConvert} below.
+The definition we use, although strange at first, gives us a ``concrete'' cycle to work with.
+For the privilege of integrating over our explicit torus, we must pay the price of introducing the auxiliary variable $\ppp$.
 Our approach here is taken from \cite{NegutTor}, and we thank the author for explaining this to us. \end{rem}